TEXT-S&P affirms Halifax-Dartmouth Bridge Commission 'AA-' rating

 the next two years.

-autonomy, given that the Nova Scotia Utility and Review Board (NSUARB) must
+given that the Nova Scotia Utility And Review Board (NSUARB) must approve the

-NSUARB approved a toll increase of 20 cents for passenger vehicles using
+approved a toll increase of 20 cents for passenger vehicles using MACPASS

-MACPASS (phased in over two years), and 25 cents per passenger vehicles paying
+(phased in over two years), and 25 cent per passenger vehicles paying cash,

 In accordance with our criteria for government-related entities (GREs), our